 - Thomas Vachuska: Network Management

-And the following individuals (github users) for their various contributions:
+Along with the following individuals (GitHub users) for their various contributions and bug fixes:

 Finally, we would like to thank the following reviewers for their many helpful comments and suggestions.
 Their impact was significant.

 - Mark J. Indelicato, Rochester Institute of Technology